 - Many tests are backed by shaky science

 24Genetics offers a great variety of unique DNA testing options not available everywhere.
-While their tests are on average more expensive than other testing companies, the company seems to conduct thorough testing on many of their packages.
+While their tests are on average more expensive than other testing companies, the company seems to conduct thorough testing on many of their packages, according to the data we collected for this 24Genetics review.
 Right now, for instance, all the individual reports are available together for around $300.
 This is a pretty good deal and could give you plenty of insights into your genetic traits.
 The number of tests is impressive, but you must remember that some of these analyses are based only on loose correlations, found in relatively small studies.
 Others are more robust and can be very informative.
 It is best to discuss the results of these tests with an informed professional to get the most use out of them.
 Besides this, the company is a little behind-the-times with their slightly dysfunctional website, payment platform, and delivery of results in PDF form.